So, the town's name has always intrigued and amused new arrivals and tourists as well as longtime residents.

 Energizing the town

-A major issue in the town is the proposed $40 million wind energy project, which would place 20 turbines on adjacent one-acre sites, with
+A major issue in the town is the proposed $40 million wind energy project, which would place 20 turbines on adjacent one-acre sites, with some spacing in between.
+The site involves hilltop land owned by the towns of Florida and its remote neighbor, Monroe, the PPM Energy Co.

 Gov. Deval Patrick recently signed special legislation enabling the towns to begin negotiations for a payment in lieu of taxes agreement with PPM.
 A prospective lease agreement is already on paper; voters in both towns need to give final approval to the deal.